Sjors/dao-challenge-blog/source/_posts/recap-challenge-1-5.md

 		withdrawEtherOrThrow(tokenBalance * tokenPrice);
 	}

-There's no way to make `refund()` return more than what's in this DaoAccount, and this protects other DaoAccount instances and DaoChallenge.
-Of course, there might be a vulnerability in DaoAccount that allows an attacker to drain every single instance, one by one.
+There's no way to make `refund()` return more than what's in this `DaoAccount`, and this protects other `DaoAccount` instances and `DaoChallenge`.
+Of course, there might be a vulnerability in `DaoAccount` that allows an attacker to drain every single instance, one by one.

 So far, that hasn't happened.